Go Geometry: Machu Picchu Inca Trail

-Isogonic or Jacobi's Theorem: Isogonals and Concurrent Point.
-Level: High School, SAT Prep, College
+Isogonic or Jacobi's Theorem: Isogonals and Concurrent Point with Dynamic Geometry: TracenPoche Software.
+Level: High School, College, Mathematics Education.

 The isogonal conjugate line to BC' is the line BA' obtained by reflecting the line BC' on the angle bisector of angle B; in the figure above: angles ABC' = CBA'.
 Similarly AC' and AB' are isogonal conjugates (angles BAC' = CAB'), and CA' and CB' are isogonal conjugates (angles ACB' = BCA').